siddhantbapna/Group-8-DS-and-AI-Lab-Project/docs/technical_doc.md

 * under-segmentation of diffuse WT regions
 * failure on very small ET clusters

-(*Figures referenced but not embedded here – your repo already contains them under `/images/testPerformance/`.*)

 ## **5.7 Comparison with BraTS 2023 Leaderboard**